 - Peopling the US

-- Honors AP Style classes in US, EUROPE and WORLD HISTORY, COMPARATIVE GOVERNMENTS, and ART HISTORY
+- Honors AP Style classes in US, EUROPE and WORLD HISTORY, COMPARATIVE GOVERNMENTS, US Government and Politics, AFRICANA STUDIES, HUMAN GEOGRAPHY, and ART HISTORY

 AP Honors style classes based on the curricula, but with adaptations to meet the interests of students — we cover the test but don’t teach to the test